osama1101/Calculator/README.md

 # Infix Calculator
-A calculator application that converts any expression from infix notation to postfix and prefix notations.
+A calculator application that converts any expression from in-fix notation to post-fix and pre-fix notations.